Levene’s test examines if 2+ populations all have

 Output for Levene’s test

-On running our syntax, we get several tables, the second of which is Test of Homogeneity of Variances.
-This holds the results of Levene's test.
+On running our syntax, we get several tables.
+The second -shown below- is the Test of Homogeneity of Variances.
+This holds the results of Levene’s test.

 Descriptive Statistics Output